Santa Barbara High School

 Santa Barbara Senior High School, "Home of the Dons," is situated on a sprawling 40 acre campus in Santa Barbara, California in the Santa Barbara Unified School District.
-Among the oldest high schools in California and one of five high schools in the District, Santa Barbara High School was established in 1875 at the corner of Anapamu and De La Vina, but relocated to its present Upper Eastside site in 1924.
+Among the oldest high schools in California and one of five high schools in the District, Santa Barbara High School was established in 1875 at the corner of Anapamu and De La Vina, but relocated to its present Eastside site in 1924.
 Today, Santa Barbara High School has a diverse, near 65% minority enrollment of over 2000 pupils, 92 full-time teachers, and small learning academies, including Visual Arts and Design (VADA), Computer Science (CSA), and Multimedia Arts and Design (MAD).
 The school also features a performing arts department that employs professional designers, choreographers, musical directors and guest artists.

 Due to a shortfall in state education funding, the school, a California historic landmark, relies on the Foundation for Santa Barbara High School to increase funds for academics, mental health and capital improvements, including renovation of the Peabody Stadium and new fields for track, football, soccer and lacrosse.

 History

 In 1916, the Santa Barbara Board of Education, along with students and community leaders, launched a bond campaign to build a new expanded Santa Barbara High School, which was then located at the corner of Anapamu and De la Vina near downtown Santa Barbara.
-After a series of bond elections, construction started in 1922 to enlarge the school and move it to the Upper Eastside of Santa Barbara, where it is now located at 700 East Anapamu Street.
+After a series of bond elections, construction started in 1922 to enlarge the school and move it into the Lower Eastside neighborhood of Santa Barbara, where it is now located at 700 East Anapamu Street.